 If you like the sound of our scheme please call us on 07903 013648 or email firstname.lastname@example.org.

-We are in the process of setting up our new direct debit system.
+Payments are made via our new direct debit system.
 You will receive an email link to fill in the Direct Debit Mandate online.